 - •

 Ferries from Athens (All Ports) to Hydra run year-round from Piraeus ports, 7 days a week.
-The first ferry from the Piraeus port departs at 08:30, and the last at 19:30 from Piraeus.
-From June to September, there are approximately 38 crossings per week.
-In quieter periods, the route is served by around 22 crossings per week.
-The fastest ferry departing from Piraeus, takes 1h 5min, while on average the ferry trip lasts about 1h 39min.
-Ticket prices range from €30.00 to €42.00.
+The first ferry from the Piraeus port departs at 08:00, and the last at 19:30 from Piraeus.
+From June to September, there are approximately 64 crossings per week.
+In quieter periods, the route is served by around 24 crossings per week.
+The fastest ferry departing from Piraeus, takes 1h 10min, while on average the ferry trip lasts about 1h 31min.
+Ticket prices range from €33.50 to €42.00.
 Book your tickets online to Hydra with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Athens (All Ports) to Hydra
+Ferry companies from Athens to Hydra

-Athens (All Ports) to Hydra ferry schedule
+Athens to Hydra ferry schedule

-When you book your ferry tickets for the Athens (All Ports) to Hydra route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Athens to Hydra route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Athens (All Ports) to Hydra
+Shortest ferry ride from Athens to Hydra

 No, unfortunately there are no night ferries available on the Athens (All Ports) to Hydra route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.